Before I start posting about how the actual game has progressed I want to look into the past…

 After working for roughly one and a half years on a mobile game, I was focused on thinking about the UI above anything else.
 I put aside my thoughts about which story or setting I might pick and tested every idea on a generic fantasy sample, simply trying to discover which possibilities and narrative threads each concept would offer.

 The core layout was already pretty much the same as it is now, featuring either a fullscreen text page or a split between dialogue text and a character portrait.
 The player interaction, on the other hand, was a bit different.
-If the player was confronted with special situations or characters, he was supposed to pick an action from the lower part of the screen.
+If the player was confronted with special situations or characters, they were supposed to pick an action from the lower part of the screen.
 A simple UI would offer two options:

 1. Attacking, regardless of whether you were standing in front of an angry bear, a merchant or a flock of sheep.